Jcg408/booksCLI/README.md

 ADDITIONAL INFORMATION:
 Please see notes.md for assignment requirements and development process

-TO start the program in terminal type:  ./bin/booksCLI
+* To start the program in terminal type:  ./bin/booksCLI